-- For z/VM, enter the ICP program option and omit the configuration report and write IOCDS options in the IOCP command. - If you want to read or write an IOCDS, you must use the IOCP required by your CPC.
+- For z/OS and z/VSE, omit the WRTCDS and REPORT options in the PARM parameters of the EXEC statements. - For z/VM, enter the ICP program option and omit the configuration report and write IOCDS options in the IOCP command. - If you want to read or write an IOCDS, you must use the IOCP required by your CPC.

 Note: If your CPC supports ICP IOCP, you might not have the correct IOCP level for your CPC.
 You must use an IOCP release level that supports your CPC.
-To help you determine the minimum level of IOCP required for your CPC, see "Summary of changes" on page xxi.
+To help you determine the minimum level of IOCP required for your CPC, see "Summary of changes" on page xxv.

-Problem determination: Related message ICP051I indicates the function IOCP attempted.
+Related message ICP051I indicates the function IOCP attempted.